 7. Taming The Cauca River: Community And Sugar Landowners’ Contrasting Narratives In Addressing Flood Risk In Valle Del Cauca, Colombia

 Renata Moreno-Quintero and Theresa Selfa

 8. Images Of The Nile: How Competing Narratives Frame Water Disputes

 9. Infrastructural Care And Water Politics In Cochabamba, Bolivia

 10. The Negation Of Change As A Narrative Strategy Of Control: The Case Of The Polavaram Mega-Dam In India

 Mieke Van Hemert, Jayaprakesh Rao Polsani and Madhu Ramnath

 K. J. Joy

-Luisa Cortesi is Assistant Professor, International Institute of Social Studies, Erasmus University, The Hague, The Netherlands; Marie S. Curie Fellow; Freiburg Institute of Advanced Studies Fellow, Freiburg, Germany; Affiliate Professor, Department of Natural Resources, Cornell University, USA.
+Luisa Cortesi is Assistant Professor, International Institute of Social Studies, Erasmus University, The Hague, The Netherlands; Marie S. Curie Fellow; Freiburg Institute of Advanced Studies Fellow, Freiburg University, Germany; Visiting Assistant Professor, Department of Natural Resources and the Environment, Cornell University, USA.
 She leads the Water Justice and Adaptation Lab.